The-Hack-Pack/uga-scs-competitive-hacking.github.io/docs/PasswordCracking/Level1/rockyou.md

 ---
-description: Password Cracking | Easy - RockYou
+description: Password Cracking | Level 1 - RockYou
-tags: [easy]
+tags: [level1]
 sidebar_position: 0
 ---

 import PasswordForm from '@site/src/components/PasswordForm';

 # RockYou
-Password Cracking | Easy - RockYou
+Password Cracking | Level 1 - RockYou
 ## Challenge
 A password hash was retrieved that needs to be cracked.
 We have received intel that the password is from the RockYou breach.